Meditation

 I began attending Buddhist meditation retreats while travelling in India and Nepal at age 22.
 Once I’d had that taste of clarity and compassion, I was hooked.

-My approach to meditation also draws on my practice as a craniosacral therapist, with attention to embodiment, soothing the nervous system, and connecting with the healing intelligence that resides in us all.
+My approach to meditation equally draws on my practice as a craniosacral therapist, with attention to embodiment, soothing the nervous system and honouring the healing intelligence that resides in each of us.

 I am also a spoken word poet, so favourite poems (and a sense of humour) tend to make their way into my teaching.